Shivook

 That is the whole model.
 The funnel your paid traffic flows through is usually the highest leverage and least tested asset in your store.
 Sometimes the existing path wins.
 The only way to know is a controlled test on live traffic.
 That is also what removes the risk.
 You keep what wins.
 You cut what loses.
 You never bet the store on an opinion.

-Running meaningful paid traffic to Shopify and not certain it is landing on the page that converts best?
+Running meaningful paid traffic and not certain it is landing on the page that converts best?

 That is the exact question we answer.
 With a controlled test, not a hunch.